Skip to content

 Rationale: Option A enables 80% of value with 20% of effort.
 The pluggable backend architecture preserves the ability to add Banteg-style multi-CLI verification as a "high assurance mode" later.

-Verification Properties
+Verification Properties (Enhanced per Council v2.0)

 Per Council Recommendation: Define key properties for verification quality.
+New property added: Cross-Agent Consistency.

 Property Description LLM Council Banteg